Twelve Angry Men (Studio One): Act III

 A new vote is taken.
 It is now 6–6.
-Juror #2 (John Beal) is troubled by the angle of the stab wound.
-Juror #5 has knowledge about switch blades, having seen a knife fight, and says they are typically used with an underhand motion, but the wound here was from an overhand motion.
-Juror #7 changes his vote out of boredom of all the discussion.
-Juror #11 is disappointed and calls him out for playing with the boy’s life and his lazy reasoning.
-He demands the #7 take it seriously and provide a legitimate vote and reasoning for it.
-Another vote is taken, and it's 9–3 in favor of acquittal.
+Juror #2 (John Beal) is troubled by the downward angle of the stab wound, as the defendant was shorter than the victim.
+Juror #3 shows that it could feasibly be done, but Juror #8 demonstrates how a switchblade is better used underhanded, with upward strikes.
+Juror #5, having seen knife fights firsthand, confirms this, adding that no one with experience of switchblades would use them overhanded.
+Juror #7, who has tickets to the evening's theater, changes his vote to speed up deliberations; Juror #11 (George Voskovec) demands that #7 take the case seriously and vote with conviction.
+Another vote is taken; 9–3 in favor of acquittal.
 Jurors 3, 4 and 10 are now the holdouts.

-Juror #10 focuses on race, insisting the defendant must be guilty because, among other assumptions, "There isn't one of them that's got any good in them."
-The other jurors react in shock at Juror #10's tirade, and Juror #4 threatens Juror #10 to not speak again for the rest of the deliberation.
+Juror #10 goes on a racist tirade, insisting the defendant must be guilty due to how "these people" are.
+The other jurors turn their backs on #10, until Juror #4 bluntly telling him not to speak again.

-Juror #4 is still persuaded by the old lady who said she saw the defendant stab his father.
-One of the jurors recalls that the old lady wore glasses.
-She wouldn't have been wearing her glasses in bed, which is where she said she was, tossing and turning.
-Juror #8 says that all the old lady could have seen, without her glasses and through the train windows, was a blur.
+Juror #4 is still persuaded by the woman who said she saw the defendant stab his father.
+Juror #6 (Bart Burns) recalls that the woman wore glasses, and that she wouldn't have worn her glasses to bed, where she was at the time of the killing.
+Juror #8 proposes that all the woman could have seen, for the instant she looked out the window, was a blur.
 Juror #3 is left as the only guilty vote, but he finally gives in.
 The defendant is found not guilty.